noamross/jekyll-site/_posts/2013-04-24-faster-talk.md

 might be best off finding more resources rather than re-writing your code.
 You have an Amazon.com account, right?
 Amazon rents virtual machines on the web.
-It's so easy to set one up that I accidentally started one without meaning to while searching for the link for this guide.
-The cost of computing power roughly equivalent to my 2011 MacBook Pro is *13¢ per hour*.
+It's so easy to set one up that I accidentally started one today without meaning to while searching for the link.
+The cost of computing power roughly equivalent to my 2011 MacBook
+Pro is *13¢ per hour*.
 You can have 100 MacBooks of computing power for [less than minimum wage](http://greentheo.scroggles.com/2009/11/13/amazon-ec2-providing-100-macbooks-of-power-for-minimum-wage/).[^2]